Abhay-Kushwaha/Web-Dev-Series-CWH-/pro5/README.md

-react-router-don: for proving Routing without reloading the page
+react-router-dom: for proving Routing without reloading the page